Grant Writing 101

 Revenue/Income

-- All types of fundraising that directly support the proposed program.
-This includes any other grant funding that covers some of your program’s expenses.
+- All kinds of fundraising that directly support the program you are proposing.
+This includes any other grants that pay for part of your program’s costs.

 - In-kind resources can be included as both income and expense.
 Show that you have identified alternate sources of funding for some budget items.
 (Examples: volunteer time, meeting space, materials, pro bono services, etc.)